MustangsMustangs

 Rolls Royce had designed a new version of the Merlin, the RM.14.SM, which was proposed to increase the manifold pressure to 120 (from 67 max) and thus improve horsepower to 2,200.
 Schmued was very eager to use this powerplant.
 The new Merlin was not heavier than the earlier models.
 Schmued visited with the engineers at Rolls Royce and they answered his many questions.
 Schmued left the Rolls Royce factory very satisfied with their cooperation.

-Brittish fighters were lighter than U.S. fighters.
+British fighters were lighter than U.S. fighters.
 Schmued ask for detailed weight statements from Supermarine on the Spitfire.
 Schmued wanted to know why the Spitfires were so much lighter than the P-51.
 Supermairne did not have such data on the Spitfire, so they started weighing all the parts they could get a hold of and made a report for Schmued.
-The Brittish had design standards that were not as strict in some areas of design as the U.S. Landing gear, angle of attack and side engine design loads were higher in the U.S.
+The British had design standards that were not as strict in some areas of design as the U.S. Landing gear, angle of attack and side engine design loads were higher in the U.S.

-When Schmued returned, they began a new design of the P-51 Mustang that used Brittish design loads.
+When Schmued returned, they began a new design of the P-51 Mustang that used British design loads.
 They shaved weight on any part that could yield.
 They were able to reduce the empty weight of the P-51 by 600 pounds.
 This would translate into more performance.

 P-51H-10NA_26t.jpg P-51H-10NA_9t.jpg P-51H-5NA_1t.jpg P-51H-5NA_2t.jpg